Ryandaydev/portfolio-project-previous/chapter7/readme.md

-# Chapter 7 - Creating An APK
+# Chapter 7 - Creating An SDK